r3dlight/keysas/keysas-firewall/README.md

 - In kernel space
   - A USB bus filter driver
-  - A minifilter (driver to filter system call towards the filesystem)
+  - A minifilter (driver to filter system calls towards the filesystem)
 - In userspace
-  - A daemon that supervise the two drivers and performs the checking based on the system security policy
+  - A daemon that supervises the two drivers and checks files and reports based on the system security policy
   - A tray application to allow the end user to control the security settings

 ## Security Policy configuration